-Providing the public with vital safety information over the Internet is an essential part of the U.S. Consumer Product Safety Commission's (CPSC) effort to carry out its mission.
+Providing the public with vital safety information over digital platforms is an essential part of the CPSC’s effort to carry out its mission.
 Web page text, brochures, and posters presented on CPSC websites are public information.
 You may freely distribute, copy, or link to any of this information.
 However, the information may not be used in a way that states or implies CPSC endorsement.
-If you do distribute, copy or link to any of this information, please credit CPSC.
+If you distribute, copy or link to any of this information, please credit CPSC.

 Images on this website may have been licensed for use by CPSC from a stock photography service or other copyright holder and the copyright holder may prohibit republication, retransmission, reproduction or other use of the images.

 You may freely copy and distribute recall notices, including photographs of recalled items, without permission.
 Any other use of photographs found in recall notices and elsewhere on CPSC websites may require permission from a copyright holder.

 Submit further questions about the use of specific images or other materials using this Contact Us form.

 Information Collected and Stored Automatically

 When you browse through our websites, we gather and temporarily store technical information about your visit.
 This information does not identify who you are unless you give us that information specifically.
 This is explained further in the Personally Indentifiable Section of this policy.
 The information we collect includes: